woochanleee/daily_school_meals/README.md

 ## Overview

 This project uses [@octokit/rest API](https://github.com/octokit/rest.js/)to write into the gist.
+Synchronized at 00:00 time every day.

 ## Setup